paulrobertlloyd/nhsnotes/app/posts/week-25-away-days.md

 ---
 title: "Week 25: Away days"
 date: 2024-11-02
+description: A team day in Leeds.
+A workshop.
+NHS Prototype kit.
 ---

 This week was half term so I took Monday off to take the kids to Legoland.
 But the rest of the work was busy with work.